Champion 201223 - 4000/5000W Tri Fuel Generator With Electric Start

 The unit also benefits from the CO Shield™ technology, which monitors accumulation of poisonous carbon monoxide (CO) gas produced by the engine's exhaust when the generator is running.
 If CO Shield™ detects elevated levels of CO gas, it automatically shuts off the engine and illuminates a red LED.

-Besides the classic documentation and an owner's manual (opens in a new tab) to get you promptly started, the Champion 201223 also comes with some accessories: natural gas hose with NPT adapter, oil, propane hose and funnel are included.
+Besides the classic documentation and an owner's manual (opens in a new tab) to get you promptly started, the Champion 201223 also comes with some accessories: propane hose, funnel, natural gas hose with NPT adapter and oil are included.

 Product Video